BarcaSecurity/bsscan/README.md

   1. Run `cmake CMakeLists.txt` from the source directory

       ```shell
-      cd bscan
+      cd bsscan
       cmake CMakeLists.txt
       ```
-  2. Now run `make all` or `make bscan` to compile the main program
+  2. Now run `make all` or `make bsscan` to compile the main program

 <br>